Ground spider

-Generally, ground spiders are characterized by having barrel-shaped anterior spinnerets that are one spinneret diameter apart.
-The main exception to this rule is found in the ant-mimicking genus Micaria.
-Another characteristic is an indentation in the endites (paired mouthparts anterior and lateral to the labium, or lip).
-All ground spiders lack a prey-capture web and generally run prey down on the surface.
-They hunt at night and spend the day in a silken retreat.
-The genitalia are diverse and are a good model for studying the evolution of genitalia because of their peculiar copulatory mechanism.
-The thick-walled egg sacs are guarded by the mother until the spiderlings hatch.

 Hunting behavior

 Ground spiders hunt by active foraging, chasing down and subduing individual prey items.
 They are adapted to hunting large and potentially dangerous prey, including other spiders, which they subdue by using their silk.
 When hunting, ground spiders produce thick, gluey silk from their enlarged spinnerets and attempt to use it to entangle their prey in swathing attacks, often applying their webbing to their prey's legs and mouths.
 By immobilizing potential prey in this manner, ground spiders can subdue proportionally large creatures while reducing risk of injury to themselves from their prey's attempts to fight back.